guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 We went to a famous seafood pizzeria near the centro and ordered a margherita pizza :stuck_out_tongue: Pizzas were quite famous here.
 As were the golf carts (did I tell you about those?).
 As were whale-sharks (more about them later).
 After a nice meal, the heat pushed us back to our room where we stayed till late afternoon.

-One the sun mellowed down a bit, we went to the beach and spread our towel on the sand.
+Once the sun mellowed down a bit, we went to the beach and spread our towel on the sand.
 Then we got into the water and enjoyed the calm waters that seemed perfect for a swim.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49805956367_eb06aacae2_c.jpg" data-toggle="lightbox">